About the I-PASS Institute

 A document with answers to Frequently Asked Questions about the I-PASS Mentored Implementation Program is available.
-To apply to participate as a site in the I-PASS Mentored Implementation Program, an application is required (deadline November 15, 2014).
+The application cycle for the I-PASS Mentored Implementation Program is currently closed.
 For additional questions about the I-PASS Mentored Implementation Program, email SHM.IPASS@childrens.harvard.edu

 Patient and Family Centered I-PASS Research Study